 - Apply 1 coat of PPG clear coat – MC270 w/MH277 Activator over all panels.

 - Wait 25-30 min and apply clear coat with Gold Glowable Metal Flakes mixed into clear and move fast over all panels.
+Another cool looking trick with these flakes, it to apply, and then add red candy over them and then finish adding another few coats of clear over that.

 - Wait 25-30 min and apply 1 more coat of clear over flakes.